 Take the time to create a job description

 This is a critical but often overlooked element of the hiring process.
 Much like you would want to see a well-written CV, candidates will react well to a detailed job description.
 The more information they have will ensure they know what they are applying for.
 This will result in more relevant applications.
 If you don’t know where to start, our website has a selection of job descriptions for you to review.
 Take a look at common bid team job descriptions.

 Ensure your salary range is competitive compared to the market.
-Make sure it is sufficient to attract the best talent, if that’s what you are seeking.
+Make sure it is sufficient to attract the best talent if that’s what you are seeking.
 Don’t judge this purely against what competing organisations are offering – they may be struggling to hire themselves!
 The Salary Benchmarking section on our website can help with this.
-Take a look at bid team salary benchmarks (note that these are for UK teams).
+Take a look at bid manager salary benchmarks (note that these are for UK teams).

 The interview process

 Map this out at the very start.
 Think about what you need to know from candidates in order to make a decision.
 Do you need someone that can write content?
 If so, it would be wise to incorporate a written assessment to judge their skills.